ShadowGuo-Touhou/COMP2411-Project/README.md

         - For example, HKT 23:41:00, 12 November, 2025 should be represented as **2025-11-12T23:41:00**.
         You can also store a date without a specific time.
 The format would be much simplier: **YYYY-MM-DD**.
         - For example, 12 Nov 2025 should be represented as **2025-11-12**.
-  3. I will not upload the database file because git can only handle text files and attempting to upload binary files like a database might mess up the whole repo.
+  3. Binary files, like a .db one, should be listed in _.gitignore_.
+Otherwise may destroy the whole repo.
         - It is recommended that we upload the db entries in text forms (or better, in SQL commands).
         - You can set up your own db using the script (database/configuration.sql) with SQLite. (https://sqlite.org/download.html)
         - To run the script, type "./sqlite3.exe campus.db < configuration.db" in your terminal.
 Make sure that configuration.db is in your current directory.